NRK96/hello-world/README.md

 # hello-world
-A simple program that outputs Hello World! to the console.
+Simple programs that outputs Hello World! to the console.